minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 There’s a few hours of delay in between the second and third call, until just after Midnight when the framework allows retrieval of the 14th key.

 The following table plots this observable network traffic on a timeline.
-An example delay of 20 seconds is used between the first and the second call, and an example 8000 seconds between the second and the third call.
+For this example, a delay of 20 seconds is used between the first and second call, and a delay of 8000 seconds is used between the second and third call.

 <table>
   <tr>